DNBotte/mynotes/msOffice/excel/tables/pivotTableBasics.md

 Note: if the sidebar does not load, right click in the pivot table area and choose "view field list"

 7. Repeat for columns but place in values quadrant

+Field Areas:

+Row Labels - appear to the left of table

+Values - appear in fields

+Column Labels - appear on top of table

+Slicers